-On June 16th a new 6" main was put in place beside Main Jet and Nelco Marine on Hwy 3A, water was disrupted for a few residents along Hwy 3A for ~ 5 hours.
+On June 16th the service connection under the highway by Main Jet and Nelco Marine on Hwy 3A was replaced and upgraded to 6" C900 PVC in line with municipal standard.
+Water was disrupted for a few residents along Hwy 3A for ~ 5 hours.